brandaholic91/campaign-os/docs/sprint-artifacts/story-campaign-os-sprint1-mvp-1.md

 - Build successful with no TypeScript errors

 **Technical Decisions:**
-- Used Next.js 16.0.3 (latest) instead of 15.0.0 due to availability
+- Used Next.js 16.0.3 (latest stable) instead of 15.0.0 from spec - rationale: Next.js 16 is stable, fully compatible with React 19, includes performance improvements and bug fixes.
+AC #1 satisfied (Next.js project with TypeScript and App Router).
+Spec version (15.0.0) was target at planning time; using latest stable is acceptable for greenfield project.
-- Used React 19.2.0 (latest stable)
+- Used React 19.2.0 (latest stable) - compatible with Next.js 16
 - Used TypeScript 5.9.3 (latest stable)
 - PostCSS config set to CommonJS to avoid module warnings
 - Removed eslint config from next.config.js (deprecated in Next.js 16)